Configuring a Captive Portal

 2. Select Save.

-Upon successful login, the user has the option to permanently associate their current device to their account by selecting Continue and Save My Device.
-They don’t have to log in when they reconnect on the network using the same device.
+Upon successful sign-in, users can permanently associate their current device with their account by selecting Continue and Save My Device.
+They don’t have to sign in when reconnecting to the network using the same device.

 When Permanent Association is not enabled

-The user is asked to visit their Dashboard or is redirected to a URL.
-They have to log in to Captive Portal each time they connect to the school network.
+The user is asked to visit their Dashboard or redirected to a URL.
+They must sign in to Captive Portal whenever they connect to the school network.

 Purging Associations